 Making a brave decision

-The decision to see a therapist may feel a little daunting to begin with.
-Sometimes it’s a big decision, particularly if you’ve suffered a trauma or have a problem you’ve been holding on to for a long time which in turn is holding you back.
-It takes a great deal of courage – you may well have been thinking about it for some time.
+The decision to see a therapist may feel a bit daunting to begin with.
+Sometimes it’s a big decision, particularly if you’ve suffered a trauma or have a problem you’ve been holding on to for a long time.
+It takes courage to make that first step but I'm here to make that as gentle as possible for you.

-As a therapist my first priority is to put you at ease; sessions are entirely confidential and work at a pace that suits you.
-We work together to understand your problem or challenge, how you are feeling, what you want to achieve or change and agree how we can do that.
-Everyone is unique, with different needs and different reactions when those needs are not met, so sessions are tailored to you.
+As a therapist my first priority is to put you at ease and reassure you; sessions are entirely confidential and work at a pace that suits you.
+We work together to understand your problem or challenge, how you are feeling, what you want to achieve or change and agree between us how we can do that.
+Everyone is unique, with different needs, experiences and emotions so sessions are tailored to you.